C&C Group (LON:CCR) Shares Down 9.3% – What’s Next?

 - Negative Sentiment: News likely to pressure the stock, with a short explanation and source link.

 Separately, Shore Capital reiterated a “buy” rating on shares of C&C Group in a research note on Tuesday, October 28th.
-One research analyst has rated the stock with a Buy rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy”.
+One investment analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, C&C Group presently has a consensus rating of “Buy”.

 C&C Group plc is a leading, vertically integrated premium drinks company which manufactures, markets and distributes branded beer, cider, wine, spirits, and soft drinks across the UK and Ireland.